utsav0/daily-dev-tips/src/pages/posts/css-only-expanding-slider.md

 </div>
 ```

 Nothing fancy, a container (optional) and a slider `div` with five slides `divs` inside.
-Each slide contains an image in this case.
+Each slide contains an image, in this case.

 Now for the CSS, we use the following: